blank71/bigul-nix-flake/README.md

 The module `Generics.BiGUL.Lib.HuStudies` ([haddock documentation on Hackage](https://hackage.haskell.org/package/BiGUL/docs/Generics-BiGUL-Lib-HuStudies.html)) contains some small, illustrative examples of BiGUL programs, and is a good place for getting started quickly.

-For more detail, see the following:
+For more detail, see the following tutorial:

+* Zhenjiang Hu and Hsiang-Shang Ko.
+Principle and Practice of Bidirectional Programming in BiGUL.
+Draft manuscript for the [_Oxford Summer School on Bidirectional Transformations_](https://www.cs.ox.ac.uk/projects/tlcbx/ssbx/). https://bitbucket.org/prl_tokyo/bigul/raw/master/SSBX16/tutorial.pdf.

+There is also an earlier paper describing the reification technique used in the Agda formalisation:

 * Hsiang-Shang Ko, Tao Zan, and Zhenjiang Hu.
 BiGUL: A formally verified core language for putback-based bidirectional programming.
 In [_Partial Evaluation and Program Manipulation_](http://conf.researchr.org/home/pepm-2016), PEPM’16, pages 61–72.
-ACM, 2016. http://dx.doi.org/10.1145/2847538.2847544.
+ACM, 2016. https://doi.org/10.1145/2847538.2847544.

-* Zhenjiang Hu and Hsiang-Shang Ko.
-Principle and Practice of Bidirectional Programming in BiGUL.
-(Draft manuscript for the [_Oxford Summer School on Bidirectional Transformations_](https://www.cs.ox.ac.uk/projects/tlcbx/ssbx/).) https://bitbucket.org/prl_tokyo/bigul/raw/master/SummerSchool16/paper/BiGUL_tutorial.pdf.
+This paper uses an outdated version of BiGUL, but the reification technique still underlies the current formalisation.

 ## Installation ##